Product Designer @ Creative Resilient Youth:

 Principle Investigator

-TIMELINEMarch 2024 - Present
+March 2024 - Present

 We conducted different types of research to understand the problems, existing products and opportunities.
 This helped us set a vision for a feasible ideal states with community members

-I co-facilitated 7 co-design research workshops with 10+ co-designers who are already the active member at Creative Resilient Youth.
+I co-facilitated 7 co-design workshops with 10+ co-designers who are already the active member at Creative Resilient Youth.
 We developed a shared language and goals, defined design opportunity and brainstormed concepts.

 METHOD TWO